Hugo530/E-commerce-Back-End/README.md

 ## Usage
 After completing the installation process described above, type npm start in the terminal.
 You can then use insomnia to test out the routes.

-## Contributors
-This program uses some pre-provided code from the UT Austin Bootcamp.
-I also collaborated on syntaxd and ideas with a few of my peers in the coding bootcamp, but all code not provided by the bootcamp was written by me.

 ## Testing
 Set up your database and tables, run seeds, and try out routes in insomnia!